Skip to main content

 It describes the behavior of a communication channel in response to an impulse signal.
 In signal processing, an impulse signal has zero amplitude at all other times and amplitude at time 0 for the signal.
 Using a Dirac Delta function, we can approximate this.

-Channel Impulse Response (CIR) and Multi-path:
+Channel Impulse Response (CIR) and Multi-path

 Channel Impulse Response Equation:

-Where, '*' denotes convolution in time domain
+Where '*' denotes convolution in the time domain.

 y(t) = Σ x (t - τ) h (t, τ) ...(iii)